You can add a single domain controller host or multiple hosts when you register an Active Directory (AD).

 You might configure multiple domain controller hosts to ensure redundancy and failover operations.
 If the primary domain controller that App Volumes Manager is connected to becomes unavailable, then App Volumes Manager can perform a failover and switch to a different host.
 This redundancy ensures that App Volumes users are unaffected by the downtime and can continue their operations without interruption.

 - If you provide a list of domain controllers, App Volumes Manager looks for a domain controller only in the list you provided.
-If the domain controllers in the list are all down, App Volumes Manager connects to the Active Directory using Domain Name.
+If the domain controllers in the list are all down, App Volumes Manager connects to the AD with the domain as the host.
 But the manager will continue to try to connect to one of the domain controllers in the list every 5 minutes.
 This process slows down the system.

 - If you do not provide a list of domain controllers, App Volumes Manager detects domain controllers automatically and also assigns a priority to them.